-Academic staff must ensure that material included in Books of Readings complies with the Part VB statutory licence provided for in the Copyright Act, unless written permission or a licence has been granted by the copyright-holder.
+Academic staff must ensure that material included in Books of Readings complies with the statutory licence provided for in the Copyright Act, unless written permission or a licence has been granted by the copyright-holder.
 Content sourced from Library databases should not be incorporated into Books of Readings, unless permitted by the individual licence terms.

 2.6 Open access

 The University's position on the ownership of copyrighted material created by staff, other individuals working on behalf of the University, and students is outlined in the Intellectual Property - Governing Policy.
 Staff and students should, where possible, make use of open access content in the development and delivery of material.
 Open access should be a consideration when publishing.

 The University is required to ensure its networks, facilities and equipment are not used to infringe copyright.
 Staff, other individuals working on behalf of the University, students and visitors are not permitted to unlawfully download, receive, copy, compress, store, transfer, distribute or share copyrighted material.
 University staff, students, visitors and other individuals should not knowingly use or provide links to unlawful material or websites.
 Directing others to such material is to authorise an infringement and could have both disciplinary and legal consequences.

 Any notices from third-parties alleging University material or activities infringe copyright shall be promptly investigated and actioned, as required.
 Any correspondence relating to allegations of copyright infringement should be sent to the Information Officer (Copyright and Compliance), as per the Copyright Infringement/Takedown Notice - Procedures.